MicrosoftDocs/azure-media-services/media-services/latest/analyze-face-redaction-concept.md

 ## Compliance, privacy, and security

 As an important reminder, you must comply with all applicable laws in your use of analytics in Azure Media Services.
 You must not use Azure Media Services or any other Azure service in a manner that violates the rights of others.
 Before uploading any videos, including any biometric data, to the Azure Media Services service for processing and storage, you must have all the proper rights, including all appropriate consents, from the individuals in the video.
 To learn about compliance, privacy and security in Azure Media Services, the Azure [Cognitive Services Terms](https://azure.microsoft.com/support/legal/cognitive-services-compliance-and-privacy/).
 For Microsoft’s privacy obligations and handling of your data, review Microsoft’s [Privacy Statement](https://privacy.microsoft.com/PrivacyStatement), the [Online Services Terms](https://www.microsoft.com/licensing/product-licensing/products) (OST) and [Data Processing Addendum](https://www.microsoftvolumelicensing.com/DocumentSearch.aspx?Mode=3&DocumentTypeId=67) (“DPA”).
-More privacy information, including on data retention, deletion/destruction, is available in the OST and [here](/azure/azure-video-analyzer/video-analyzer-for-media-docs/video-analyzer-for-media-docs/faq).
+More privacy information, including on data retention, deletion/destruction, is available in the OST.
 By using Azure Media Services, you agree to be bound by the Cognitive Services Terms, the OST, DPA, and the Privacy Statement

 ## Face redaction modes